clp-research/clemcore/docs/howto_add_games.md

 In other cases we already know that the gameplay will be executed in turns of for example two players.
 For these cases you can extend from `DialogueGameMaster` a more conrete subclass of `GameMaster`.

-The dialogue game master defines a play routine that is as follows:
+The DialogueGameMaster base class defines a play routine that is as follows:

 ```python
  def play(self) -> None: